I love festive touches at holiday parties! David did just that with these Mod Podge DIY cake stands – they even come apart for storage!

 Skills Required: Beginner.
 You’ll be Mod Podging on a flat surface, but you’ll also be painting and using a saw.
 It’s relatively simple if you have Mod Podge experience and have used basic tools.

 David also made a design that can be taken apart for storage, and even flipped over if you want a bit of a different look.
 Isn’t that cool?
-I will let David tell you how he made these.
+I will let David tell you how he made this wood Christmas craft.

 Each year I throw a big holiday party.
 Well really it’s a dessert party, and I throw it so I can eat a lot of desserts.
 It’s quite festive!
 And each year I think, “some DIY cake stands would move this up a notch” – but in addition to the cost, I always think about storage.